microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/deviceregistrationpolicy-get.md

 ### Response

-The following is an example of a response that shows the default settings for the device registration policy.
+The following example shows the response with default settings for the device registration policy.

 >**Note:** The response object shown here might be shortened for readability.
 <!-- {